How to Use AI for Social Media Marketing in 2026 (Beginner's Guide)

 CustomGPT starts at $49/month and offers a free trial at customgpt.ai.

 Posting without checking performance is like driving without a map.
-Most platforms have built-in analytics, but AI helps you interpret the data and act on it.
+AI helps you interpret the data and act on it.

 Metricool (metricool.com): All-in-one analytics and scheduling platform that covers Instagram, TikTok, X/Twitter, LinkedIn, YouTube, and more.
 The AI assistant helps with caption generation and gives performance insights.
 Free plan covers most beginner needs.